Roger-luo/Moshi.jl/README.md

 Moshi is the pattern in Chinese （模式）.
 This package is the refactor of MLStyle with

-- more correct pattern language
+- more correct pattern language for pattern match with `@match`
 - type-stable algebra data type/tagged union
 - traits, derive macro `@derive` from rust